bologer/anycomment.io/readme.txt

 * Possible fix for Internet Explorer 11
 * Fixed issue when native notification from WordPress was inheriting styles from plugin, #300
 * Fixed issue when emails were not sending
+* Fixed issue when some of the themes were cut or had broken templates because of plugin

 **Other:**